-- 79. All provisions of this Standard shall be applied from the date of first adoption of accrual accounting in accordance with MPSASs, except in relation to leased assets that have not been recognized as a result of transitional provisions under another MPSAS.
-The provisions of this Standard would not be required to apply to such assets until the transitional provision in the other MPSAS expires.
-In no case shall the existence of transitional provisions in other Standards preclude the full application of accrual accounting in accordance with MPSASs. - 80.
-Notwithstanding the existence of transitional provisions under another MPSAS, entities that are in the process of adopting the accrual basis of accounting are encouraged to comply in full with the provisions of that other standard as soon as possible. - 81.
-Retrospective application of this Standard by entities that have already adopted the accrual basis of accounting and that intend to comply with MPSASs as they are issued is encouraged but not required.
-If the Standard is not applied retrospectively, the balance of any pre-existing finance lease is deemed to have been properly determined by the lessor, and shall be accounted for thereafter in accordance with the provisions of this Standard. - 82.
-Entities that have already adopted the accrual basis of accounting, and that intend to comply with MPSASs as they are issued, may have pre-existing finance leases that have been recognized as assets and liabilities in the statement of financial position.
+- 79. [Deleted] - 80.
+[Deleted]

+- 81. Retrospective application of this Standard by entities that have already adopted the accrual basis of accounting and that intend to comply with MPSASs as they are issued is encouraged but not required.
+If the Standard is not applied retrospectively, the balance of any pre-existing finance lease is deemed to have been properly determined by the lessor, and shall be accounted for thereafter in accordance with the provisions of this Standard.

+- 82. Entities that have already adopted the accrual basis of accounting, and that intend to comply with MPSASs as they are issued, may have pre-existing finance leases that have been recognized as assets and liabilities in the statement of financial position.
 Retrospective application of this Standard to existing finance leases is encouraged.
 Retrospective application could lead to the restatement of such assets and liabilities.
-Such assets and liabilities are required to be restated only if the Standard is applied retrospectively. - 83.
-Deleted. - 84.
-Deleted. - 84A Deleted.
+Such assets and liabilities are required to be restated only if the Standard is applied retrospectively.

+- 83. [Deleted]

+- 84. [Deleted]

+- 84A.
+[Deleted]